idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

            isLT = if x < 20 then Yes else No

-Functions defined in a ``where`` clause need a type declaration just like any top level function.
+Functions defined in a ``where`` clause need a type declaration just like any top-level function.
 Here is another example of how this works in practice:

 .. code-block:: idris